How to Fix Black Friend List Bug on Steam?

 2. Click Clear Cache next to Clear Download Cache.

-1. Select OK and log in to Steam again.
+1. Choose OK when prompted, then log in to Steam again.

 4. Delete the htmlcache Folder

-2. Open the File Manager and go to: %USERPROFILE%\AppData\Local\Steam\htmlcache
+2. Open the File Manager and navigate to: %USERPROFILE%\AppData\Local\Steam\htmlcache

 5. Repair the Steam Service